-One of the easiest steps one must take in setting up Google AdWords, and Microsoft Ads, is adding the keywords your ads will target.
+One of the easiest tasks in setting up a Google Ads campaign is adding the keywords you want to target.
 After all, you simply type in the words, click save and they're added.

 Which Keyword Match Type to Use